aurovrata/cf7-grid-layout/README.txt

 Birmania (@birmania) for providing:
 * a fix for js toggles.
-* a fix for file fields in tabs as mail attachments
+* a fix for file fields in tabs as mail attachments Andrew Browning (@altworks) for poviding:
+* an IE polyfill for frontend table fields.

 = Privacy Notices =